Feds cite efforts to obstruct probe of classified documents at Trump estate

 The assertion was made in a court filing that lays out the most detailed chronology to date of interactions between Justice Department officials and Trump representatives over the presence of the documents at Mar-a-Lago.

-The department says Trump's lawyers told them in June that all the records that had come from the White House were stored in one location — a Mar-a-Lago storage room — and that "there were no other records stored in any private office space or other location at the Premises and that all available boxes were searched."
+The department says Trump's lawyers told them in June that all the records that had come from the White House were stored in one location — a Mar-a-Lago storage room — and that "there were no other records stored in any private office space or other location at the premises and that all available boxes were searched."

 AdvertisementAdvertise with NZME.